igorsechyn/http-interaction-validation/README.md

 * `validation.BodyRequired(value bool)`: defines whether the body is required or not.
 Default is true and the validation will return an error response, if the body is missing

+* `validation.AdditionalProperties(value bool)`: defines whether additionalProperties are allowed or not.
+Default is true

 * `validation.Enabled(value bool)`: defines whether validation should be performed or skipped.
 Default is true, but can be used for example to skip validation in production environment

 #### Error handling